 Customers have emotional baggage that affects their perceptions of service

-Although many believe new customers come with a blank slate, CEB, now Gartner, research shows this isn’t always true.
+Although many believe new customers come with a blank slate, Gartner research shows this isn’t always true.
 In fact, only 47% of what happens in a live service interaction determines the customer’s perception of that specific encounter.
 What determines the other half of that interaction?

 “Our relationships with customers, like any relationship, come with baggage.
 Customers come into each service interaction with the remnants of their past experiences, whether from our organization or others they’ve interacted with in the past,” says Pete Slease, principal executive advisor at Gartner.
 “And let’s face it, while some of those previous experiences are pleasant, most aren’t.”